News|Articles|May 19, 2026

 According to the data discussed by Latimer, a substantial increase in HRR genetic testing over the study period was demonstrated.
 The testing rates remained approximately 5% or lower among patients with metastatic prostate cancer prior to 2019; however, testing rates increased significantly beginning in 2020 and peaked at approximately 40% in both 2023 and 2024.

-Latimer explained that these findings reflect not only broader access to testing, but also improvements in EHR integration and documentation capabilities within community oncology practices.
+Latimer explained that these findings reflect not only broader access to testing but also improvements in EHR integration and documentation capabilities within community oncology practices.

 “We are seeing that patients are accessing genetic testing more broadly in the community setting,” Latimer stated.
-“Technology is improving over time, and that's able to help improve equity to access to genetic testing, and hopefully to these targeted treatments as well.”
+“Technology is improving over time, and that’s able to help improve equity in access to genetic testing, and hopefully to these targeted treatments as well.”

 Crucially, the data demonstrated that HRR testing rates among Black and White patients were largely aligned throughout much of the study period.
 Given the longstanding disparities in prostate cancer outcomes, this finding was considered particularly encouraging.